jjinux/doc-code-verify/README.md

 Details
 -------

-To get usage, run: doc_code_merge.dart --help
+To get usage, run: doc_code_verify.dart --help

 It's okay to use the same directory for DOCUMENTATION and for CODE, but you must use a different directory for OUTPUT.